 Coordinate rounding differences

 In ArcMap, elements of the on-screen display are specified with integer coordinates.
-If the real coordinate of a feature (for instance, a line or a marker) does not lie exactly on that integer coordinate, it is rounded up or down.
+If the real coordinate of a feature (for instance, a line or a marker) does not lie exactly on that integer coordinate, it will be rounded up or down.
 This can result in some inaccuracies, particularly in the case of very thin lines or lines with very thin elements such as cased lines.
 Lines whose sizes are less than one pixel at a given zoom level or display extent are rounded up to one pixel.

 In basemap layers and map services, the drawing engine can use subpixel coordinates to place and draw features on the map.
 This results in greater accuracy of feature placement and symbology.